How to build a company wiki that doesn't suck

 • Helps the company move quickly and efficiently, like a small, agile startup.

-• Lets everyone add their knowledge and learn from others.
+• Promotes sharing of company knowledge, allowing everyone to add their knowledge and learn from others.

 • Acts as the go-to place for all company information.